badbatch/cachemap/README.md

 # cachemap

-An extensible, isomorphic cache with modules to interface with Redis, web storage, IndexedDB and an in-memory Map.
+An extensible, isomorphic cache with modules to interface with web storage, IndexedDB and an in-memory Map.

 [![build-and-deploy](https://github.com/badbatch/cachemap/actions/workflows/build-and-deploy.yml/badge.svg)](https://github.com/badbatch/cachemap/actions/workflows/build-and-deploy.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Summary

-* Use Redis or an in-memory Map on the server.
+* Use an in-memory Map on the server.
 * Use LocalStorage, SessionStorage, IndexedDB or an in-memory Map on the client.
 * Extend with custom modules to interface with key/value databases of your choosing.
 * Save data as string, base64 encoded or encrypted.